schneidenbach/RecessOpinionatedApiInAspNetCore/README.md

 ## Thank you

 [Jimmy Bogard's](https://twitter.com/jbogard) blog and talks served as the biggest inspiration for this talk and this project.
 His libraries AutoMapper and MediatR stand at the core of this project.
+Basically I'm standing on the shoulders of giants.